 Rara Lake is located at an altitude of merely 3010 meters making this trek a relatively safe from the worries of altitude sickness.
 Rara lake is Nepal’s largest lake and this lake is surrounded by people of different ethnicities making Rara trek a culturally satisfying trek.

 Rara National Park is another region of great importance during this trek.
 The national park falls in two districts- Mugu and Jumla.
 The national park is home to more than one thousand species of plants including rhododendron, oak and birch forests.
-Snow leopard, red panda, and Himalayan black bear are the most popular animal species in this national park.
+Snow leopard, red panda, and Himalayan black bears are the most popular animal species in this national park.

 Other Notable Treks

 Besides these treks, you also have a variety of other trekking routes in Nepal.
 Some of these trekking are long ones while some of them are shorter.

-Chisapani Nagarkot trek is small trekking that can be completed within a week.
+Chisapani Nagarkot Trek is a short trekking that can be completed within a week.
 This trek takes you to the surrounding hills of Kathmandu.
 You will go to places like Nagarkot, Sundarijal, and Shivapuri National Park where you can have wonderful sunrise views as well as panoramic views of mountains.

 Tsum Valley Trek, trekking in Indigenous People Trail, Ganesh Himal Trek, and Tamang Heritage Trail are some less renowned but equally satisfying treks that you can be a part of when you are in Nepal.

-What kind of accommodations are there while trekking in Nepal?
+What type of accommodation can be found while trekking in Nepal?